Behind the Shot: A Rainbow in Thorsmork

 Conclusion

-Every photo is different, and a lot can go into a seemingly simple landscape photos.
+Every photo is different, and a lot can go into a seemingly simple landscape photo.
 Each step matters: composition, camera settings, post-processing, and so on.
 Hopefully this article gave you a good sense of that process for this photo.
 More “behind the shot” articles coming soon :)

 And as always, if you have any questions or comments, please let me know below!